OUR RECOVERY PHILOSOPHY

 *A tour of the facilities can be arranged.

 In order for us to provide a safe, healing environment, TWC Intake Services Coordinators gather information and review applicants in order to better understand their needs.
 Once a participant is admitted to TWC, there is a 72 hour probation period, where we monitor and assess progress.
 We then direct each client towards their individualized program.
+Please download and complete the assessment form below and review the "Things to Bring" checklist.

 Founded in 1993, with locations in Metro Vancouver and on Vancouver Island, Together We Can Addiction Recovery & Education Society is one of Canada’s leading treatment centres for men.